Country Arts WA’s social media tips

 If you go check out your page’s top posts of all time today, you’ll notice something pretty quick.
 Most of them probably have great images or videos.

 “A picture tells a thousand words” is an adage that has never been truer than today – as we’re bombarded with texts, emails, signs, posts, articles, tweets – and the way to cut through that noise is with an emotive, high quality picture.

-There’s two ways to look at the picture issue: One way, as I’ve just described above, is that pictures are much more likely to provoke a strong emotional response from social media viewers quickly – and that means they’re more likely to like or share the post.
+There’s to advantages to images: Firstly, pictures are much more likely to provoke a strong emotional response from social media viewers quickly – and that means they’re more likely to like or share the post.
 This is great for you because it means your message gets out to a wider audience, as your fans echo it out for you.

 Pick your Platform

 You can’t be everywhere at once.
 If you’re a regional WA not-for-profit or artist, your resources are likely already stretched enough without having to deal with social media.
 That’s why you should only pick the places where your audience is, and that you have the resources to tend to.

 Facebook and Instagram are likely going to be the best choices for most regional arts orgs.
 Instagram has a slightly younger, slightly more female audience and requires a picture for every post.
 It’s also pretty hard to link people to different web pages from your Instagram, which can limit it’s effectiveness if you’re trying to bring people to your website or sell tickets.
 Facebook has more overall users (a wider potential audience), does allow you to post links and can be better for busier folks because it has better post drafting and scheduling tools – but it is losing popularity with younger generations.